Parenting with Compassion — & Leaving a Legacy!

 Helping Your Children and Teens Grieve

 I was honored to talk with Dr. Christina Hibbert about “Helping Children and Teens Grieve.”
 Loss is part of childhood, whether it’s from moving, losing friends, or experiencing a parent’s divorce to experiencing death–of a pet, grandparent, or other loved one.
 It’s hard enough for adults to comprehend loss and know how to grieve, but unless children have someone to show them how, they can easily become overwhelmed and afraid.
 What can we, as parents, do to help our children identify their losses and learn to grieve?
 Dr. Christina Hibbert sits down with Kim Fredrickson, Marriage and Family Therapist to discuss their strategies for helping children and teens understand loss and learn to grieve.
 As parents learn about loss and grief, we become empowered to help our kids identify, validate, and work through their grief, too.
-Kim is the author of Give Your Kids a Break: Parenting with Compassion for You and Your Children, and Give Yourself a Break: Turning Your Inner Critic into a Compassionate Friend.
+Kim is the author of The Power of Positive Self-Talk, and Give Yourself a Break: Turning Your Inner Critic into a Compassionate Friend.

 Teaching Your Kids to Be Kind To Themselves